BenikaH/BayesBall/README.md

 Using *BayesGame*:
 =================

-*BayesGame* provides a framework with which to develop the features of a baseball game.
-Currently, however, not many features are implemented.
+*BayesGame* provides a framework to develop the features of a baseball game simulator.

 Currently, the only dependencies are [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/scipylib/index.html).